 - Moisture and mold

 The inspector may be able to estimate repair or replacement costs and certify whether the roof can last at least three more years for FHA loan approval.
-But when hiring any home inspector, including a roof specialist, sellers or buyers should seek someone who won't have stake in whether or not you choose to repair to avoid being persuaded to do something that isn't necessary.
+But when hiring any home inspector, including a roof specialist, Nashville sellers or buyers should seek someone who won't have stake in whether or not you choose to repair to avoid being persuaded to do something that isn't necessary.
 It's also helpful to ask for a written report of inspection results and proof of the errors and omissions liability insurance to protect customers against negligent work.

 Seeking Repair & Replacement Estimates